 Borrow one of the 1,000 Books Before Kindergarten backpacks, curated by the Children’s Librarians at the Fairfield Public Library.
 The 100 backpacks each contain 10 books for you to share with your infant, toddler, or preschooler arranged by theme, character, or author.
 Log reading on your Beanstack reading account to mark your progress toward your 1,000 book goal.
-All readers who reach 500 books will earn a book to keep; read all 1,000 books to be inducted to the FPL Hall of Fame!
+All readers who reach 500 books will earn a book to keep; read all 1,000 books to earn a certificate!
 Happy reading!

 About the Program

 1,000 Books Before Kindergarten is a national program that supports early literacy, school preparedness and the parent/caregiver-child bond.
 The concept is simple, the rewards are priceless.
 The goal is to have read 1000 books (yes, you can repeat books!) before your child starts kindergarten.

 If you read just one book a night, you will have read 365 books in a year.
 That is 730 books in two years and 1,095 books in three years.
 If you consider that most children start kindergarten at about 5 years of age, you have more time than you think.
 Learn more at: http://1000booksbeforekindergarten.org/

 Click the link above to create a Beanstack account to keep track of the Backpacks you have read with your child.
 Register for your Beanstack account using the adult information for the Account Creator, and then add your child as a reader on the next screen.
 You can also register and track your reading using the Beanstack Tracker app (see below).

 If you or your child has already participated in a Beanstack Summer Challenge (Summer 2019-Present), you already have an account.
 Please sign in and then add the 1,000 Books program to begin participation.
 If necessary, you can reset your password on the login page or speak to a Librarian.